-All StackHawk integrations can be managed from the integrations tab in the Web app.
+All StackHawk integrations can be managed from the integrations tab.

-StackHawk Integrations are associated to the user’s organization, and can be managed in the integrations tab of the web platform.
-Because Integrations are assigned to the user’s organization, the user that established the integrations can leave the organization, and the assigned integrations will continue to work.
+StackHawk integrations are associated to a user’s organization, and can be managed in the integrations tab of the web platform.
+Because integrations are assigned to the user’s organization, the user that established the integration can leave the organization and the integrations will continue to operate.

-A common pattern of OAuth 2.0 integrations is a request of certain permissions or scopes you want assigned to the integration.
-Each Integration provider has their own definition of their scopes and what permissions each scope entails.
-You can see the specific permissions we request for each integration on their docs page.
+A common pattern of OAuth 2.0 integrations is a request of certain assigned permissions, or scopes.
+Each integration provider has their own defined scopes and what permissions each scope entails.
+To learn more about what permission StackHawk requests, visit the integration’s docs.
 As part of authorizing an integration, you will be asked to verify approval of the requested scopes for your integration.

-StackHawk and the third-party provider each reserve the right to make changes to how their services operate and how their integration operates.
-For the most part, changes to the integration operation will update automatically or new configuration options will be made available to support any changes.
+StackHawk and the third-party integration provider each reserve the right to make changes to how their services operate and how the integration operates.
+For the most part, changes to the integration will update automatically or new configuration options will be made available to support any changes.

 If a change to the integration requires additional scopes, you will need to reauthorize the integration with the expanded scopes to use the updated functionality.
 You can still use an existing integration with its existing scopes.

-StackHawk is continuously adding new tooling and integrations to improve the actionability and convenience of StackHawk and the web platform.
-If there is functionality you would like to see with an existing integration, or if you have a third-party tool you would like to see StackHawk integrate with, drop us a line at firstname.lastname@example.org.
+StackHawk is continuously adding new tooling and integrations to improve our platform.
+If there is functionality you would like to see with an existing integration, or if you have a third-party tool you would like to see StackHawk integrate with, contact StackHawk Support .